reuban-bryenton/memory-game-test/README.md

 This is a technical test for a junior developer position.
 The goal of this test is to evaluate your knowledge and skills in HTML, CSS, and JavaScript.

-There are several versions of this test:
-- React
-- Vue

-Choose the version that you are most comfortable with and follow the instructions in the corresponding subfolder.
-If you are more comfortable with another framework, feel free to create a new project using that framework.

-## Time Limit

-You have a maximum of 2 hours to complete this test.
-It is not expected that you will implement every feature within this time frame.
-Make choices on what to prioritize and be prepared to explain your decisions.

 ## Memory Game Application

 Regardless of the framework you choose, your application should include the following features: